-Winter vehicle accessible camping fee: $11.00 per party / night
+Winter vehicle-accessible camping fee: $11 per party per night

-This park has a day-use/picnic area located off the Canadian Wildlife Service, Environment Canada Waterfowl Sanctuary parking lot.
+This park has a day-use and picnic area located off the Canadian Wildlife Service, Environment Canada Waterfowl Sanctuary parking lot.
 There are two pit toilets visible from the gravel parking lot.
 The two picnic tables are down a short path to the lake in a small grassy area surrounded by thick shrubs.
 There is an information kiosk here with facts about the wildlife in the area.